anniedsheen/Teko_eCommerce_Analysis/README.md

 * **The largest monthly growth spike was from February 2020 to March 2020**, coinciding with inital COVID lockdowns, with all products experiencing revenue increases during this period.

-* **Revenue declined sharply from 2021-2022 with a 46% drop**, reaching an all-time low of $178K in October 2022, with the only exceoptions being slight seasonal holiday upticks in November and December, suggesting market normalization post-pandemic.
+* **Revenue declined sharply from 2021-2022 with a 46% drop**, reaching an all-time low of $178K in October 2022, with the only exceptions being slight seasonal holiday upticks in November and December, suggesting market normalization post-pandemic.

 ### Loyalty Program Performance